erasys/grunt-transifex/README.md

 # grunt-transifex

-Provides a Grunt task that downloads translation strings from Transifex into your project.
+Provides a Grunt task that downloads translation strings from Transifex into your project using the [Transifex API](http://support.transifex.com/customer/portal/topics/440186-api/articles).

 ## Usage